QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_TreasuresDeep.md

 #  ✦═══════✦ ✔️ Wrap-Up & Next Steps ✦═══════✦ // TODO
 ## 🎓 ∘───── Reflection & Suggestions ─────∘
 /// Reflection on what was learned + Feedforward (suggestions for future Jr. Dev process).

+### Feedfoward
+- Correctly identifying, documenting and using BitFlags
+- More usage of the advanced features of the toolkit (trigger,measured,resetIf,pauseIf,prior,resetNextIf,altgroups,bitFlags,orNext...).
+You already grasped and used some of these features, but I would like to see what else you'd be able to do with these.
+- Generally another quality set without any major issues will probably do the trick, just like this one.